lillyclark/Alarm-Player/README.md

 HIGH: five beeps every 500ms with duration of 250ms each, then wait for 2s with no beep.
 Repeat continuously.

-`Alarm.h` is the header file.
+`src/Alarm.h` is the header file.
-`Alarm.cpp` implements the Alarm.
+`src/Alarm.cpp` implements the Alarm.
-`main.cpp` is the client and shows example usage of the Alarm API.
+`src/main.cpp` is the client and shows example usage of the Alarm API.

 ## How to build
 This code is cmake-based.
 After cloning this repository,